 Robot scheduling for given truck route.
 Once feasibility is ensured, the corresponding robot movements for the truck route in question must be defined, i.e., all remaining customers must be assigned to a truck stop, from which the corresponding robot will start.
 This transforms the truck tour into a full solution.
-We apply an MIP proposed by Boysen et al. [2018] and enhanced by Ostermeier et al. [2021] to assign customers to the truck stops on the route.
+We apply an MIP proposed by Boysen et al. (2018) and enhanced by Ostermeier et al. (2021) to assign customers to the truck stops on the route.
 This is necessary to evaluate the quality of a route that has been found.
 In contrast to the MIP from Section 4, which included the decision on truck movements, we do not need duplicates of robot drop-off (D) and depot locations (R).
 This leads to $L := C^m \cup C^o \cup D \cup R$ being the set of all locations potentially reachable by truck.
-We assume the truck tour to be given as a tuple Y, where y(u) is the location of the u-th stop, $y(u) \in L$ .
-Note that we exclude all customers who are served by direct truck delivery from the assignment.
-We denote the set of remaining customers to be served by robot as $\tilde{C}$ , with $\tilde{C} \subseteq C^o \cup C^r$ .
-Table 3 summarizes the notation of truck tour parameters and decision variables.
+We assume the truck tour to be given as a tuple Y, where y(u) is the location of the uth stop, $y(u) \in L$.
+Note that customers that are part of the truck route (i.e., served by truck) can be ignored in this step.
+We denote the set of remaining customers to be served by robot as \tilde{C} , with $\tilde{C} \subseteq C^{\circ} \cup C^{r}$.
+Table 4 summarizes the notation of truck tour parameters and decision variables.